CLEVERHome Storage

 Before putting anything back, protect the cabinet floor from leaks.
 Even a small drip from the pipes or a leaky bottle can cause water damage, mold, and warping over time.

 Our recommendation: A waterproof silicone under-sink mat is the best investment you can make for this space.
-The GORILLA GRIP Waterproof Silicone Under Sink Mat is the most popular option on Amazon for good reason: it has raised edges to contain drips, it is dishwasher safe, and it trims to fit any cabinet size.
+The Check Price is the most popular option on Amazon for good reason: it has raised edges to contain drips, it is dishwasher safe, and it trims to fit any cabinet size.

 At around $20, it protects against damage that would cost hundreds to repair.
 This is the single product we recommend for every under-sink setup, regardless of budget.